sahin/status-page/README.md

 For my first node project after many years of ruby, I thought it will be very interesting to use github like a repository for status of the services.
 (I hope github will be ok for 300 commits every minute) and built a repo for all the popular services' statuses.

 I will also commit the parser codes too.
-I can only little time a day, so every contribution counts.
+I can only dedicate a little time a day, so every contribution counts.

 [![Acquia](https://img.shields.io/badge/Acquia-Operational-green.svg)](https://status.acquia.com)